henipatell/henipatel.github.io/README.md

 # AmigosFunFiesta
 ````
-This is an simple project and website for event publicity.
+This is an simple project and website for event publicity.For fun.